tritum/turnstile/README.md

 # Privacy

-Make sure to inform your users of your usage of turnstile and what that means.
+Make sure to inform your users of your usage of Turnstile and what that means.

 For more information see: https://www.cloudflare.com/de-de/trust-hub/gdpr/.